Investing term

 The time it takes a portfolio to climb back to its previous peak after a drawdown.

 Recovery is the time it takes a portfolio to climb back to its previous peak after a drawdown.
-It's a useful companion to drawdown depth: a fall is only as damaging as how long it takes to undo.
-Historically, diversified portfolios have always recovered eventually — which is precisely why selling during the drop, and missing the recovery, is so costly.
+It's a useful companion to drawdown depth: a fall is only as damaging as how long it takes to heal, and two portfolios that dropped the same amount can differ hugely in how long they take to recover.

 For example